Family Dentistry in Fort Wayne IN

 Looking for a Pediatric Dentist in Fort Wayne?

-Dr. Steve offers family dentistry services to children and loves to see children of all ages!
+Dr. Ellinwood offers family dentistry services to children and loves to see children of all ages!
 There’s no need to seek out a separate pediatric dentist for your child’s next checkup, cleaning, or fillings.
 Dr. Steve strives to make it convenient for you and your children to access quality family dentistry services in one convenient location, close to your home.